 California Drought 2014: Farms

-On January 17, 2014, the Governor of California declared a drought emergency and, as of March 4, over 94 percent of California’s $45 billion agricultural sector was experiencing severe, extreme, or exceptional drought, with the livestock sector more directly exposed to exceptional drought than the crop sector (table 1).
+On January 17, 2014, the Governor of California declared a drought emergency and, as of March 4, over 94 percent of California’s $43 billion agricultural sector was experiencing severe, extreme, or exceptional drought, with the livestock sector more directly exposed to exceptional drought than the crop sector.
+By August 19, exposure had increased to over 99 percent of the sector with crops and livestock equally exposed (table 1).
 This measure of exposure to drought is based on local weather conditions, as reflected in the Drought Monitor.¹ However, given the prevalence of irrigation in California, supplied by large-scale State and Federal water projects, the degree of exposure to drought based on local weather does not fully capture the potential impacts on farmers and irrigated farm production.

 Table 1: Exposure to drought in California